What is solar & storage?

 Also, installing a battery at the same time as your new solar panels means your battery qualifies for the same VAT rate as solar (instead of 20%) – so getting them together gives you an extra smart saving!

-All of our home battery options come with an app which allows you to monitor the performance of your solar and battery system, including a live view of how power is moving between your solar panels, your battery, and your home.
+All of our home battery options come with an app which allows you to monitor the performance of your solar panel and battery storage system, including a live view of how power is moving between your solar panels, your battery, and your home.

 You absolutely can – but you should consider the benefit of doing so, which is significantly less if you don’t have solar panels.
 It is possible to sign up to a “time of use” tariff from your energy supplier (e.g. Economy 7) which would allow you to charge up with cheaper electricity overnight to use during the day for a modest saving, but with energy prices constantly changing we advise you give it some real thought first.

-© 2023 Egg - All Rights Reserved; A Liberty Global plc company
+© 2024 Egg - All Rights Reserved; A Liberty Global plc company

 Registered address: Griffin House, 161 Hammersmith Road, Hammersmith, W6 8BS